Burgers dynamics for Poisson point process initial conditions of the Weibull class: Conclusion

 \section{Conclusion}

 In this paper, we have presented a detailed analytical characterization of the statistical properties of one-dimensional Burgers dynamics for a class of initial conditions generated by a Poisson point process with a power-law intensity of exponent $\alpha > -1$.
-This family leads to Weibull-type statistics, featuring stretched-exponential tails.
-It is therefore complementary to the case of Fr\'echet-type statistics with power-law tails, investigated in the companion paper \cite{Valageas2025}, which arises when the Poisson intensity follows a power-law with exponent $\alpha < -3/2$.
+This family leads to Weibull-type statistics, featuring stretched-exponential tails, whose exponents vary continuously with $\alpha$ and span the range from 1 to $\infty$.
+This demonstrates how changing the tail of the initial potential distribution directly translates into different degrees of intermittency in the evolved fields, while preserving self-similarity.
+This class is therefore complementary to the case of Fr\'echet-type statistics with power-law tails, investigated in the companion paper \cite{Valageas2025}, which arises when the Poisson intensity follows a power-law with exponent $\alpha < -3/2$.
 The two cases together provide a unified framework covering the full range of admissible exponents and reveal how the sign of the intensity exponent leads to qualitatively distinct statistical regimes in Burgers turbulence.
+Taken together, these results provide a unified framework that clarifies how the statistical properties of Burgers turbulence depend on the tail behavior of the initial conditions.
+In particular, they highlight how rare events—encoded in the initial distribution—control the asymptotic properties of the evolved system.
+Beyond the explicit calculations, a central outcome of this work is to show that a highly nontrivial nonlinear system—featuring shocks, intermittency, and strong non-Gaussianity—can nevertheless admit a fully tractable statistical description for a suitable class of initial conditions.

 Exploiting the geometrical interpretation of the solution in terms of parabolic first-contact points, we obtained exact expressions for a wide class of Eulerian and Lagrangian observables, including one-point and multi-point distributions, shock and void multiplicity functions, and the full probability density of Lagrangian and Eulerian increments.
 The formalism applies to arbitrary exponent $\alpha > -1$ and it includes, as a limiting case with a proper rescaling, the traditional case of Gaussian initial conditions without large-scale power \cite{Kida1979}.